DNSCrypt/dnscrypt-resolvers/v3/public-resolvers.md

 ## controld-unfiltered

 ControlD Free DNS.
 Take CONTROL of your Internet.
-Block unwanted content, bypass geo-restrictions and be more productive. - https://controld.com/free-dns
+Block unwanted content, bypass geo-restrictions and be more productive.
+DoH protocol and No logging. - https://controld.com/free-dns

-This is a Unfiltered DNS, no DNS record blocking or manipulation here, if you want to block Malware, Ads & Tracking, or Social Network domains, use the other ControlD DNS configs.
+This is a Unfiltered DNS, no DNS record blocking or manipulation here, if you want to block Malware, Ads & Tracking or Social Network domains, use the other ControlD DNS configs.

 sdns://AgcAAAAAAAAACjc2Ljc2LjIuMTEAFGZyZWVkbnMuY29udHJvbGQuY29tAy9wMA